Trusted information for families

 How are allergies diagnosed?

-The most important part of allergy diagnosis is the history, i.e. the description of symptoms linked to exposure to an allergy-causing substance (allergen).
-If an immediate-type allergy is suspected, a skin prick test, blood test or oral food challenge can help to confirm the diagnosis.
-A skin prick test involves pricking the skin with food extracts and looking for a wheal (swelling).
-Blood tests measure an immune molecule (IgE) that is targetting the food(s) of interest.
-A food challenge involves eating small amounts of a food under close medical supervision.
-The decision to carry out allergy testing requires careful consideration, since interpreting these tests is not straight-forward.
+The most important part of allergy diagnosis is the history — the description of symptoms linked to exposure to an allergen.
+If an immediate-type allergy is suspected, a skin prick test, blood test, or oral food challenge can help to confirm the diagnosis.

 How can I introduce allergens into my baby's diet?

-Allergens are substances that can cause allergic reactions in susceptible people.
-Common food allergens include cow's milk, egg, soy, tree nuts, peanut, sesame , wheat, fish and shellfish.
-Food allergens should be introduced from around 6-12 months of age along with other solids.
-Each allergen should be introduced by itself at first, and during the day, so that you can detect any symptoms of allergy in the rare instance that they occur.
-Peanut and tree nuts should always be crushed or given as pastes (e.g. nut butters) to infants and young children.
-Once introduced, try to keep giving allergenic foods regularly (e.g. twice a week) to maintain tolerance.
-For further information, look at this website.
+Common food allergens include cow's milk, egg, soy, tree nuts, peanut, sesame, wheat, fish and shellfish.
+Food allergens should be introduced from around 6–12 months of age along with other solids.
+Each allergen should be introduced by itself first, and during the day, so that any reaction can be detected.

 Bedwetting

-Is bedwetting a concern in a school aged child?
+Is bedwetting a concern in a school-aged child?

 How is bedwetting usually treated?